Kedyn/fusliez-notes/README.md

 ## Usage

-To start using it just head over to [Projects page](https://kedyn.github.io/fusliez-notes/).
+To start using it just head over to the [Project's page](https://kedyn.github.io/fusliez-notes/).

 ## Contributing